02 Oct 20

-While recently walking RAW Travel’s Portuguese Coastal Camino I got to stop and smell the roses, as the saying goes, in the delightful village of Oia.
+While walking RAW Travel’s Portuguese Coastal Camino I got to stop and smell the roses, as the saying goes, in the delightful village of Oia.

 Oia is a tiny fishing village on the coast of Spain.
 I explored and spent the night here on my way from Porto to Baiona.

 The majority of pilgrims and tourists walk straight through this place, not even stopping to enjoy a coffee or ice-cold drink.
 As far as this walker is concerned, what a mistake they are making.

 Oia is famous for its former monastery, built in 1185.
 It was continuously inhabited until 1835 when, due to political and social issues at the time, the monks were kicked out.
 It has served many different purposes, ranging from private residences to a jail during the Spanish Civil War.

 The monastery’s most famous point in history came in 1624 when the monks help defeat a pirate fleet from Turkey.
 For this daring feet of defence, the King at the time (Philip IV) granted the title of Royal Monastery of Santa Maria de Oia.